DNW, the German-Dutch Wind Tunnels, was established by the German Aerospace Center DLR and the Dutch Aerospace Centre NLR.

 DNW operates its own large, low-speed facility and the aeronautical wind tunnels of DLR and NLR.
 DNW provides solutions for the experimental simulation requirements of aerodynamic research and development projects.
 These projects can originate in the research community (universities, research establishments or research consortia) or in the course of industrial development of new products.
 Most of the industrial development projects originate in the aeronautical industry, but the automotive, civil engineering, shipbuilding and sports industries have also benefited from DNW’s capabilities.

-DNW’s activities are focused on achieving the following objectives:
+DNW’s activities are focussed on achieving the following objectives:

 Being the number one provider of specialized wind

 DNW maintains and constantly strengthens its leading role through the use of advanced technologies, a flexible organization and a highly motivated and skilled team.